 We invite you to join our community of people with Down syndrome, parents, family, friends, caregivers, professionals, practitioners, researchers and organizations dedicated to improving quality of life for people with Down syndrome.

+The DSAA facilitates networking groups of parents who are eager to help you along your journey.
 To find a networking group in your area, click here: http://www.dsaatl.org/networking.

 A CDC-funded study in Pediatrics provided new growth charts in 2015 for children with Down syndrome in the United States.
 Families and healthcare providers can use these new charts to monitor growth among children with Down syndrome and assess how well a child with Down syndrome is growing when compared to peers with Down syndrome.
 Click here to download the new charts.

 Understanding a Down Syndrome Diagnosis, Lettercase

 Down Syndrome Pregnancy, Human Development Institute at the University of Kentucky

 Early intervention program mandated by Part C of Individuals with Disabilities Education Act Amendments of 1997 (IDEA) provides supports and resources to assist family members and caregivers to enhance children's learning and development through everyday learning opportunities.

 The Georgia Parent Mentor Partnership is an alliance of parents and professionals working together to improve outcomes for students with disabilities by enhancing communication and collaboration between families, educators and the community.